PBrad/text-mining/README.md

 Log
 ---

+20171221 - Up to network analysis in Chapter 4

 20171218 - Created IOSlides presentation with interactive plot

 20171216 - Started Chapter 4 - pick back up with "Using bigrams to provide context in sentiment analysis""